 (WAR against JAPAN, 1942-45 – continued)

 At Yalta in early February, 1945, Roosevelt expressed his support for intensive bombing of Japan with B-29 bomber squadrons for the purpose of eliminating the need to invade Japan.
-On February 19, 1945, to establish an airbase close enough to Japan for fighter planes to pick up and escort the B-29s into Japan, U.S. forces invaded the heavily fortified, two by five-mile island called Iwo Jima. [note] And a battle followed that was to last to March 16 and take the lives of 4,554 Marines, 363 U.S. Navy men and about 18,000 Japanese.
+On February 19th, US forces invaded the heavily fortified two by five-mile island called Iwo Jima. note85 A battle followed that was to last to March 16 and take the lives of 4,554 Marines, 363 US Navy men and about 18,000 Japanese.
+The purpose was to establish an airbase close enough to Japan for fighter planes to pick up and escort the B-29s into Japan.

 LeMay found satisfaction in the destruction of eight industrial targets and a lot of "home industries."
 LeMay sent his bombers to Nagoya, Japan's third largest city, and then to Osaka and Kobe.
 Time magazine expressed joy at the bombings, noting that Japanese cities can be burned "like autumn leaves."

 A few prominent American educators and churchmen protested the bombing of Japan's cities, as did editors of the Jesuit weekly magazine America, which questioned whether the bombings were "with God's law or the nobility of our cause."
-In Japan, people viewed the American aircrews as guilty of murder, and in the U.S. people viewed the executions of U.S. airmen as murder and a violation of "rules of civilized warfare."
+In Japan, people viewed the American aircrews as guilty of murder.

 Copyright © 2000-2015 by Frank E. Smitha.
 All rights reserved.